arfan-rfn/heart-rate-monitor-iot/iot/README.md

 ### WiFi Won't Connect
 1. Verify SSID and password are correct in `config.h`
 2. Ensure network is 2.4GHz (Photon 2 supports both 2.4/5GHz)
-3. Try resetting WiFi credentials: hold MODE button for 3+ seconds
+3. Check WiFi signal strength via serial output (RSSI)

+### Measurements Not Transmitting (Local Mode)
+1. Verify `API_SERVER_HOST` is your computer's IP (not localhost)
+2. Ensure API server is running on port 4000
+3. Check that device and computer are on the same network
+4. Verify firewall allows connections on port 4000

-### Measurements Not Transmitting
+### Measurements Not Transmitting (Webhook Mode)
-1. Verify `API_SERVER_HOST` and `API_SERVER_PORT` are correct
+1. Verify all three webhooks are configured in Particle Console
+2. Check Particle Console → Events for `hook-error/*` events
-2. Check `API_KEY` matches your registered device
+3. Ensure `API_KEY` matches your registered device
-3. Ensure API server is running and accessible
+4. Verify device is connected to Particle Cloud (breathing cyan LED)

+### Configuration Not Loading
+1. Check API key is valid (test with curl)
+2. For webhooks, verify `heartrate-getconfig` webhook has Response Template
-4. Monitor serial output for error messages
+3. Monitor serial output for config response parsing errors

 ### Inaccurate Readings
 1. Ensure finger is properly placed (pad of finger, not tip)